 In this post, we’re going to take a close look at several social media strategies that universities can use to increase student engagement.
+Or you can sign up now for a free trial of Agorapulse and get started immediately.

-1. Provide valuable resources and updates regularly
+1. Offer valuable resources and updates regularly to your university students

 You want to give your students a good reason to follow you on social media.
 Providing valuable, relevant resources and updates that they need to know is a great reason!